 Too late for what, I recall wondering?

-I was shocked at how much Mary had aged and how empty their home felt.
+I was shocked at how much Mary had aged and how empty their had home felt.
 The old, fishy butler was gone and shadows lurked everywhere in that building.
-As she cast off from the docks and we plowed her family boat through stormy swell and cutting, bitter wind against the dark sky and hateful sea, she told me the strangest, most disjointed tale I have ever heard:
+As she cast off from the docks and we ploughed her family boat through stormy swell and cutting, bitter wind against the dark sky and hateful sea, she told me the strangest, most disjointed tale I have ever heard:

 “James,” I still remember Mary, her voice edged with hysteria and her eyes wide with fear as she called above the sound of the boat, the wind and the water, “James, we Athelards have been here since the beginning.
 Did you know that?
 Did Edward tell you that we were the beginning?
 They made–we made a deal with them and it has a cost.
 I did not know, but the butler did–I think he is one of them.
 I think he keeps cutting the phone lines.
 Oh, god, James, what a cost!
 One every generation is taken.
 They never forget because they have to feed it.
 It began with Great-great-nan’s husband.
-He was the first to pay the cost.
+He was the first to pay it.
 Some of the townsfolk are them, you know?
 They sometimes breed, but we–no, no, god, no, we are pure and just, just, just… You see, James, they took Junior and we have to get him back We have to get him back, and I found the old map in Great-great-nan’s old room and we are going to where the pillars end and their city starts and, god, James, how are we going to get him back?
-Nan’s says the music calls them but how?
+Nan’s said the music calls them but how?
 Why?
 God, James, god…!“

 The Athelards are a sturdier bunch than most old minted families, and soon she stood up, pushed me away from the wheel, and took over.
 Her eyes narrowed, jaw clenched and all she did was to point to the open maws of the Bay where the open ocean started with its wild, primordial water and say: